 Social intelligence is a cousin to common sense with the ability to communicate clearly, empathize, and create connections and cooperation with others.
 Harvard Business Reviews writes: “Leading effectively is, in other words, less about mastering situations—or even mastering social skill sets—than about developing a genuine interest in and talent for fostering positive feelings in the people whose cooperation and support you need.”

-This might seem like a mouthful, maybe even an unsurmountable goal.
+This might seem like a mouthful, maybe even an insurmountable goal.
 However, the above aptitude is hardwired in our brains.
 We are social creatures.

 Researcher Matthew Lieberman of UCLA links social connection and discomfort in the brain.
 Being socially connected to caregivers is critical for survival; therefore, to be excluded or isolated is threatening to the brain.
 Also, our brains are wired for relationships.
 Every person is dramatically impacted by social interactions beginning with their family of origin.